 “I see that you funnel people who are willing to take on the challenge into the same Master Key Experience and Walking Tall COLOR CODE programs you made your breakthrough in.”

 “Yes!
-They are the best in their training and graduates of the program from all over the world are proof that learning to apply the laws of the mind leads to real-life magic,” Shirley agrees.
+They are the best in their training, and graduates of the program from all over the world are proof that learning to apply the laws of the mind leads to real-life magic,” Shirley agrees.
 “But not everyone I interview even knows about those programs.
 Lots of my guests are graduates, of course.
 Others come to me because they have God-given magical powers or have figured out through their culture or handed-down tradition how to bring magic to life.
-Every single person has been vetted ahead of time by being connected to someone or someones who work magic themselves authentically or who allow authentic magic into their lives.”
+Every single person has been vetted ahead of time by being connected to someone or someones who work magic themselves authentically or who allow authentic magic–sometimes called manifesting–into their lives.”

 “I’m looking at the time, and I know that you’re needing to catch a plane after what you told me has been an absolutely remarkable and ‘magical time’–your words!–getting to know Rock Springs again and being with family and friends and even those in their 90s who still remember that 5 year old Shirley!
 I’ll bet conversations with THEM was especially fascinating.
-Shirley, I know I speak for the community in wishing a home town kid our sincere admiration and thanks for being true to what you learned first right down there on North Front Street and using it to enrich the lives of so many across the world.
-Thanks so much for stopping by to talk with me and let us know what you’ve been up to these past 85 years!
+Shirley, I know I speak for the community in wishing a home town kid our sincere admiration and thanks for being true to what you learned first right down there in your cubby on North Front Street and using it to enrich the lives of so many across the world.
+Thanks so much for stopping by to talk with me and letting us know what you’ve been up to these past 85 years!
 I know the readers of our paper love hearing what you told me.”

 “Oh, Julia.
 It has been wonderful connecting with you again and letting everyone know ‘the rest of the story.’
 You’ve been marvelous to talk with.
 Thanks so very much!”